Updated May 2021

 How can the Court help you collect child or spousal support payments that have been ordered but not paid to you?
-And how can it help if you’re a payor whose circumstances have changed so you’re simply not able to pay?
-This eNews article has information both for people who have been ordered by a court to pay maintenance to contribute to the support of a child or spouse (payors) and for people entitled to receive those payments (recipients).
+And how can it help if you’re a debtor whose circumstances have changed so you’re simply not able to pay?
+This eNews article has information both for people who have been ordered by a court to pay maintenance to contribute to the support of a child or spouse (debtor) and for people entitled to receive those payments (creditor).

 Registering a maintenance order